-I made these rather wonderful easy poached pears today when we had guests for lunch.
+I made these rather wonderful easy poached pears without wine today when we had guests for lunch.
 I thought I’d see if I could frugalise the recipe.
 I have described these as with no alcohol, although I realise that the process of simmering a wine based poaching stock down to a syrup would boil off the alcohol anyway

 How To Frugalise Poached Pears

 Poached pears are usually simmered in a red or white wine and water syrup.
 Wine being the obviously most expensive ingredient, the usual alcohol was replaced in this easy poached pears recipe with value apple juice which costs just 11p (the pink tinge in the image came from a tiny bit of red wine in the bottom of a bottle).
 Using wine would bump up the cost considerably

 Poached pears in white wine are less common than poached pears in red wine.
 Each wine bringing its own variation.
 I hadn’t tried poached pears in apple juice before, but I’m very glad I did!